PrikolistStudios/tree-visualizer/README.md

  - RB Tree
  - Splay tree
  - Cartesian tree
+ - Add/remove keys to/from the trees
+ - QT-made UI

 Here you can only find the code for the project, and no build instructions or anything.
 This was not a concern when I developed this project and it is not a concern now either.